Iamprashanth-1/New_Project/project_cloud/README.md

-The drawback of this approach is that we can add initial data automatically because
+The drawback of this approach is that we can't add initial data automatically because
 - Lambda gets timeout for 15 minutes

 ```